-Stonecrop is the common name for many succulents in the crassulaceae family because gardeners joke that only stones need less attention than these plants.
+Stonecrop is the common name for many succulents in the crassulaceae family.
+This is because gardeners joke that they only need a tiny bit more attention than actual stones.

-Stonecrops are flowering succulents that vary from mat forming ground cover to small shrubs.
-Many household varieties fall into either the sedum or crassula genus, of which there are more than 450 and 1480 respective species.
-Both are extremely drought tolerant, the leaves of some varieties can live even after being cut and stored for months without earth or water.
+Stonecrops are flowering succulents that vary from mat-forming ground cover to small shrubs.
+Many household varieties fall into either the sedum or crassula genus, in which there are more than 450 and 1480 respective species.

 Stonecrop flowers usually have 5 petals, rarely 4 or 6.
 Sedums grow mainly in the northern hemisphere, although some species do exist in Peru.
 Crassula plants are native to many regions of the world, but a large majority of the cultivated varieties we see today are particular to southern Africa.
 This includes the popular jade plant, also known as the money tree.